batuhantoker/batuhantoker/README.md

 Hi, I’m Batuhan Toker.
 I use this website to make most of my work open-source.
 I'm
 - interested in robotics and artificial intelligence
-- currently learning gihub and HTML :)
+- currently learning gihub, HTML, CSS and JS :)
 - looking forward to collaborate on haptic interaction and neural networks
 - find options to contact me on https://batuhantoker.github.io